csarevalo/Case-Studies/Cyclistic-Data-Analysis-2020/README.md

 * From Jan 2020 to Nov 2020, station ids were purely numeric.
 On Dec 2020, alphanumeric station ids were added; however, on several occasions their previous numeric ids were also used. (this created a need to change column type from integer to string and select a specific id)

-**The following code is run for multiple tables to correct column types.**
+**The following code is ran for multiple tables to correct column types.**

 ```sql
 CREATE OR REPLACE TABLE `project.dataset.table` AS (